RayAndrade/TheRayCode/Python/README.md

 |                                                               |                                                       | [**Template**](./Behavioral/Template/README.md) |
 |                                                               |                                                       | [**Visitor**](./Behavioral/Visitor/README.md) |

-### **Promotional Outline: Mastering Design Patterns in Java**
+### **Promotional Outline: Mastering Design Patterns in Python**

-Welcome to *Mastering Design Patterns in Java*, a class tailored for students eager to enhance their software development expertise.
+Welcome to *Mastering Design Patterns in Python*, a class tailored for students eager to enhance their software development expertise.
 This course introduces the essential design patterns from the Gang of Four and demonstrates how Java, with its rich features and versatile ecosystem, is an ideal language to implement these patterns.
 With practical examples, in-depth discussions, and real-world applications, you'll learn to write flexible, maintainable, and scalable code.

 ---